dailypips/suninf.github.com/_posts/2014-5-13-synchronization-in-chrome.md

 ## Waitable Event
 A WaitableEvent can be a useful thread synchronization tool when you want to allow one thread to wait for another thread to finish some work.
 For non-Windows systems, this can only be used from within a single address space.

-* Use a WaitableEvent when you would otherwise use a Lock+ConditionVariable to protect a simple boolean value.
+* Use a WaitableEvent when you would otherwise use a Lock + ConditionVariable to protect a simple boolean value.
 * NOTE: On Windows, this class provides a subset of the functionality afforded by a Windows event object.
 This is intentional.
 If you are writing Windows specific code and you need other features of a Windows event, then you might be better off just using an Windows event directly.

 {% highlight c++ %}